Melapress/captcha-4wp/readme.txt

 Stable tag: 2.5.0
 Requires PHP: 7.2.0

-Stop bots, fake accounts, and fake orders.
-Allow prospects, customers, and users to interact with your website with ease while avoiding false positives falling through the cracks.
+Use CAPTCHA to stop spam and allow customers & users to interact with your website easily.
+Block fake accounts and orders.
+Avoid false positives.

 == Description ==